yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-v2-devquickstarts-webapp-webapi-dotnet.md

         {

                     // The `Authority` represents the v2.0 endpoint - https://login.microsoftonline.com/common/v2.0
                     // The `Scope` describes the permissions that your app will need.
-See https://azure.cn/documentation/articles/active-directory-v2-scopes/
                     // In a real application you could use issuer validation for additional checks, like making sure the user's organization has signed up for your app, for instance.

                     ClientId = clientId,